ReviveMed/mzEmbed/readme.md

 ### Key Components of mzEmbed:
 1. **Pre-trained Model Development:**
-   - Combines metabolomics data from multiple studies, correcting for batch effects and drifts, to create robust pre-trained generative models.
+   - Combines metabolomics data from multiple studies to create robust pre-trained generative models.
    - Supports Variational Autoencoders (VAEs) for unsupervised learning of metabolite representations.
+   - Enables parameter optimization using grid search and Optuna for hyperparameter tuning.
-   - Outputs embeddings that capture biological and demographic variability, such as age, disease state, and BMI.
+   - Outputs embeddings that capture biological and demographic variability, such as age, disease state.

 2. **Fine-Tuning Pre-Trained Models:**
    - Allows fine-tuning of pre-trained models on independent datasets for improved task-specific performance.
    - Supports fine-tuning for binary classification, multi-class classification, and survival analysis.
-   - Enables parameter optimization using grid search and Optuna for hyperparameter tuning.

 3. **Task-Specific Model Refinement:**
    - Retrains the last layer of fine-tuned models for specific tasks, such as prognostic biomarker discovery or treatment response prediction.
    - Implements synergistic and adversarial learning frameworks to train joint and predictive models.

 4. **Advanced Architectures:**
-   - Supports the development of joint learning models for treatment-independent prognostic features.
+   - Supports the development of joint learning models for treatment-independent, prognostic stratification of patient.
-   - Implements adversarial learning to isolate treatment-specific predictive biomarkers.
+   - Implements adversarial learning to isolate treatment-specific predictive biomarkers, or predictive stratification of patient.

 ---